Skip to content

 destrat out.db +CORREL -r CH1 CH2

 This allows easy plotting of correlation against spatial proximity, e.g. to spot extreme outliers.
-(Note: assuming the same map has been used, S will obviously be the same of all individuals.)
+(Note: assuming the same map has been used, S will obviously be the same for all individuals.)

 Disjoint sets of highly correlated channels

-CORREL now prints disjoint sets of highly-correlated channels (as defined by the ch-high option) channels, with CHS stratifier, if the ch-high option is given.
+CORREL now prints disjoint sets of highly correlated channels (as defined by the ch-high option), with CHS stratifier, if the ch-high option is given.

 Output